 How is Zika virus spread?
 Zika virus is most often spread to people by Aedes spp mosquitoes.
 The mosquitoes that transmit chikungunya and dengue virus are included in this species.
 The mosquito becomes infected with Zika virus when it bites a person who has Zika.
 An infected mosquito can then transmit the virus to other people.
-Zika virus can also be transmitted from mother to fetus and by sexual contact with infected men.
+Zika virus can also be transmitted from mother to fetus and by sexual contact with infected men or women.
 In theory, the virus could be spread through a blood transfusion or organ donation, although there are no known reports of this to date.

 What are the symptoms of Zika virus?
 Approximately 1 in 5 people infected with Zika virus will develop some symptoms.
 Symptoms usually begin within 12 days after being bitten by an infected mosquito.
 The most common symptoms are fever, rash, joint pain, and conjunctivitis (red eyes).
 The illness is usually mild in healthy adults and may last from several days to a week.
 The Centers for Disease Control and Prevention (CDC) has also associated Zika with microcephaly, a rare birth defect.
-If you have any concerns about your health, or are pregnant and have recently traveled to a Zika-affected country, you should contact your healthcare provider or the health department.
+If you have any concerns about your health, or are pregnant and have recently traveled to a Zika-affected area, you should contact your healthcare provider or the health department.

 What is the treatment for Zika virus?
 There is no medicine specifically for treatment of Zika virus infection.
 In order to decrease the symptoms, get plenty of rest, drink fluids to prevent dehydration, and take medicines to relieve fever and pain.
 Aspirin and other non-steroidal anti-inflammatory drugs should be avoided until dengue virus is ruled out.

 Is there a vaccine for Zika virus?
 There is currently no vaccine to protect humans against Zika virus infection.